drusellers/site/content/style/index.md

 Serious

-I tend to like Simple.com's brand.
+I tend to like [Simple.com's](https://simple.com) brand.
 Clean whites with a bit of color

 Openness, Empathy, Experience, Emotion

 The balance of warm and cool - not just cool

-Tattoos and Business and Deadlifts and Code

 Balance Masculine images with feminine colors?

 - Lotus Flower SVG
 - Flat Irons SVG

+The balance of masculine and feminine is particularly interesting to me.

+## Words

+- Tattoos - edgey
+- Business - let's make money
+- deadlifts - heavy, hard, big boy/girl shit
+- code - intellect, thoughtfulness, optimization

 ## Design